Azure-Samples/blockchain/blockchain-workbench/technology-samples/Twilio/TriggerTwilioSMSAlertBasedOnContractStateAfterASpecificContractAction.md

 6. Log out of Workbench and log in as the account associated with the Device

-7. Navigate to the contract you just created within Workbench.
+7. Navigate to the contract you created within Workbench.

 8. Take the action of “IngestTelemetry” and enter values of 50 for both temperature and humidity.